Professional Doctorate in Sport - DSport

 Kiara is a BASES accredited researcher in psychology, a Fellow of BASES and the HEA and current chair of BASES Division of Physical Activity for Health and BASES Equality, Diversity and Inclusion champion.

-Lewis is the current research cluster lead for Sport Sciences for Health and Disease and is the Unit of Assessment lead for REF (Research Excellence Framework).
-He also holds editorial positions with BMC Nutrition and Frontiers in Sport and Active Living.
+Lewis is part of the Senior Leadership Team in the College of Life Sciences and is the College Academic Lead for REF (Research Excellence Framework).
+He also holds editorial positions with BMC Nutrition and Frontiers in Sport and Active Living and is known worldwide for his work on sodium bicarbonate supplementation.

 Dr Clark is skilled in statistics and data analytics applied to public health, nutrition, and sports and exercise.
 Dr Clark is an experienced academic with an extensive portfolio of scholarly work, including publications, grant acquisition, and supervision.
 He has a strong interest in systematic reviews and meta-analyses, cluster analysis,...